Ahsultan/Grade-Management-System-Rest-Api-Spring-Boot/README.md

-this is basic project to learn crum operation using spring boot jpa and postgres sql
+this is basic project to learn crud operation using spring boot jpa and postgres sql